wallacebrf/synology_SMART_disk_data_logger/README.md

 <img src="https://raw.githubusercontent.com/wallacebrf/synology_SMART_disk_data_logger/main/Images/SMART_dashboard.webp" alt="1313">

-The script collects SNMP based Disk SMART details from a Synology NAS using SNMP version 3 (much more secure than version 2) and saves them to InfluxDB.
-This script will also send email notifications of up to 20x drive SMART parameters are either above, equal to, or below a value of your choice.
+The script collects Disk SMART details for SATA drives from a Synology NAS using SNMP version 3 (much more secure than version 2) and saves data to InfluxDB.
+This script will also send email notifications for up to 20x drive SMART parameters that are either above, equal to, or below a configurable value in a basic web interface.

 The script also collects NVME drive SMART data if NVME disks are installed.
-NVME data is not available over SNMP in Synology DSM, so the data in this script is collected from the "nvme" command.
+NVME data is not available over SNMP in Synology DSM, so the data is collected from the "nvme" command.

 <!-- GETTING STARTED -->
 ## Getting Started

 This project is written around a Synology NAS and their DSM specific SNMP OIDs and MIBs.
+This script will not function on a different vendor system.

 ### Prerequisites

-1. this script requires the installation of Synology MailPlus server package in package center in order to send emails.
-If it is not installed, the script will still work it just will not be able to send emails.
+1. This script requires the installation of the Synology MailPlus server package in order to send emails.
+If the package is not installed, the script will operate normally with the exception of being unable to send notification emails.

-the mail plus server must be properly configured to relay received messages to another email account.
+The mail plus server package must be properly configured to relay notification emails.
 NOTE: this read-me DOES NOT explain how to properly configure mail plus server.

-2. this script only supports SNMP V3.
-This is because lower versions are less secure
+2. This script only supports SNMP V3.
+This is because lower versions are less secure.
+SNMP must be enabled on the host NAS (details below).

-		SNMP must be enabled on the host NAS for the script to gather the NAS NAME the SNMP settings for the NAS can all be entered into the web administration page

-3. This script can be run through Synology Task Scheduler.
-Recommended frequency is every 12 hours
+3. This script can be run through Synology Task Scheduler with a recommended operating frequency is every 12 hours.
+Details on configuring task schedule are below.

-4. This project requires a PHP server to be installed and configured to allow the web-administrative page to be available.
-This read-me does explain how to configure the needed read/write permissions, but does not otherwise explain how to setup a website on a Synology NAS through web-station
+4. This project requires a PHP server to be installed and configured through the web-station package to allow the web-administrative page to be available.
+This read-me does explain how to configure the needed read/write permissions of the web-station "http" user, but does not otherwise explain how to setup a website on a Synology NAS through web-station.

 ### Installation

-Note: this assumes InfluxDB version 2.0 or higher and Grafana are already installed and properly configured.
+Note: This README assumes InfluxDB version 2.0 or higher and Grafana are already installed and properly configured.
 This read-me does NOT explain how to install and configure InfluxDB nor Grafana.

 1. Create the following directories on the NAS